About Leader Election

 • [x] Read scalability does not impact write scalability

-• [x] Can benefit having different database storage engines
+• [x] Supports different database storage engines

 • [x] Replica stream in sync